PVNet Wants to Donate 3-D Printed Face Shields to Healthcare Workers & First Responders!

 PVNet 3D Printing Process

-- Over 2000 and counting face shield requests from first responders & medical personnel across the Greater LA area
+- Over 2000 and counting face shield requests from medical & first responder personnel across the Greater LA area

 - Increase to 1000-1500 face shields/week!

 - Fundraiser to buy right supplies & equipment